 CRUYFF- 1 vote (Platini)

-Interestingly, I also consider the above players to be the 5 greatest ever (Beckenbauer and Garrincha would complete my top 7).
+Interestingly, I also consider the above players to be the 5 greatest ever.
+Beckenbauer and Cristiano Ronaldo would complete my top 7.

 As expected, Pelé was the most remembered player.
 Also important to say the Messi’s 4 votes are impressive, specially since there are no one of his peers among the voters.